jsoverson/hackium/README.md

 You can install Hackium locally but every install downloads an additional Chromium installation so local installs should be avoided unless necessary.

-## API usage
+## Using Hackium from node

-Hackium can be used like Puppeteer from standard node.js scripts, e.g.
+Hackium can be used like [Puppeteer][1] from standard node.js scripts, e.g.

 ```js
 const { Hackium } = require('hackium');